e271828e/Flight.jl/prototypes/kernel/README.md

 offset suggestions, no `GridUtilization` advisory.
 The refusal messages name the offending anchor and the pool's GCD, and stop there.

+Beyond that: localization (§10.4 — the cubic Hermite interpolant, the θ = 0
-Beyond that: events (guards, handlers, `project`, localization), computed connections and the §8.8 helpers (`input_passthrough` and the generic-holding sugar), visibility enforcement (§8.3), did-you-mean suggestion lists (an error names the offender plainly), auto-published ports, §9.5's always-on conformance check, §13.2's diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier), partial advance and the per-run overrides (§12.6 — `run!(sim, t_end)` takes `t_end` to the nearest step boundary), and the entire runtime periphery.
+validation and its epoch discriminator, trial evaluations, root-finding, `t*` boundaries, the remainder step, and the `localization_tol`/`localization_budget` keywords), computed connections and the §8.8 helpers (`input_passthrough` and the generic-holding sugar), visibility enforcement (§8.3), did-you-mean suggestion lists (an error names the offender plainly), auto-published ports, §9.5's always-on conformance check (the return laws are checked once, at the probe), §13.2's diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier, and runtime degradations are a plain `@warn` carrying the spec'd payload, not Appendix C's named advisory values), partial advance and the per-run overrides (§12.6 — `run!(sim, t_end)` takes `t_end` to the nearest step boundary), and the entire runtime periphery.

 ## Stand-ins: where the prototype's shape is not the spec's